pclaridy/corolla-sales-regression-analysis/README.md

 - [ANOVA for Model Selection](#anova-for-model-selection)
 - [Conclusion](#conclusion)

-## Project Overview

-The project conducts a detailed linear regression analysis on used Toyota Corolla car sales data from a European car dealer.
-It aims to provide valuable insights into the factors that influence the sales prices of these cars.

 ## Data Description

 The dataset, `UsedCars.csv`, consists of various attributes of used Toyota Corolla cars, including: